 Why is my beard itchy?

-The cause of an itchy beard can range from a minor to a more serious infection:
+The cause of an itchy beard can range from natural processes to a serious infection.

 Growing out your facial hair